-The scooters, (The Boss – Jeff’s scooter, and Magnum – Derrick’s one), were not suited for offroad, as their tiny wheels swerved and chewed through the sloppy mud tracks, mud-filled shoes required to steady ourselves.
+The scooters, (The Boss – J’s scooter, and Magnum – my one), were not suited for offroad, as their tiny wheels swerved and chewed through the sloppy mud tracks, mud-filled shoes required to steady ourselves.

 After a beer stop at a small roadside bar, we picked up a passenger, a well-dressed Vietnamese girl in a casual black suit who needed a lift to Sapa.
-She rode on the back of Jeff’s bike and played with her phone, but her tenure with us did not last long.
-After a particularly rough, muddy section of riding, Jeff had a flat front tyre.
+She rode on the back of J’s bike and played with her phone, but her tenure with us did not last long.
+After a particularly rough, muddy section of riding, J had a flat front tyre.

 Through some uncanny cosmic luck, a mechanic was only a minute down the road, and whilst J’s damsel in distress hitched a new ride, our female mechanic, sporting a polka dot dress instead of the usual blue overalls, fixed a new inner tube.
 As the final section back to Sapa stretched out, we sped up, catching the beginnings of new rain, hungry for a hot bowl of pho.